Nefendi/pre_commit_fundamentals/README.md

 as running `pre-commit run --all-files` or `pre-commit run --files` if you want to check only particular files.
 For other options, see the output of `pre-commit --help` command.
 If you want to run only a particular hook, pass the hook's ID to the call to `pre-commit run`.
+In situations when speed matters, you can run `pre-commit` only on the latest revision with `pre-commit run --from-ref HEAD~1 --to-ref HEAD` or something similar.

 ## How to play with this repository